Amyas Preston

 Amyas Preston (died 1609) was an English privateer of the Elizabethan period.
 His career was largely spent in the Caribbean, as were other more famous corsairs of the age such as Francis Drake, John Hawkins and Walter Raleigh.

-He is principally remembered for his participation in the naval battle of the British Royal Navy against the Spanish Armada in 1588, as well as for the looting and burning of Caracas in 1595 during what is known as the Preston–Somers expedition.
+He is principally remembered for his participation in the Battle of Gravelines against the Spanish Armada in 1588, as well as the Preston–Somers expedition in 1595.

 Biography

 Early life

-Little is known about his Preston's family and upbringing, but he is believed to have come from Cricket St Thomas in Somerset.
+Little is known about Preston's family and upbringing, but he is believed to have come from Cricket St Thomas in Somerset.
 In 1581 he married a London widow called Julian Burye.
 He first saw combat in 1588, during the English victory over the Spanish Armada near Calais, where he was wounded and gained a certain level of renown for his actions.

 Capture of Caracas

 In 1595, he took part in the Preston Somers Expedition, co-lead with George Somers, which was initially supposed to join Walter Raleigh's El Dorado Expedition.
 After failing to meet with Raleigh at Trinidad, the expedition ventured on its own along the coast of Spanish Venezuela Province, capturing first the fort of La Guaira and later the colonial city of Caracas.

 After the Spanish failed to pay their ransom, Preston and Somers order the pillaging and torching of the city, and went on to capture Coro.
 They finished the expedition with a brief incursion into the Spanish West Indies, but cut short any future actions following a bout of dysentery among the crew which saw 80 mean death and a plummeting morale.
 They returned to safe ports in English-held water via Jamaica and the Cayman Islands.
 They later met and joined Raleigh's flotilla and sailed back to England via Newfoundland.